 They instead rely on “more limited – and increasingly outmoded – technologies like business rule management systems (BRMS) and data mining.”

-I genuinely fear for companies choosing to keep their head in the sand.
+I genuinely fear for companies choosing to keep their heads in the sand.

 And a lot of the time, it isn’t their fault – their systems are built on severely outdated technology.

 This makes it either physically impossible to improve upon or so costly to reconstruct that they choose to stick with the old, “It’s worked for us so far!” mentality.

 The digital transformations these companies must undergo to survive likely feels an awful lot like trying to steer the Titanic away from the impending iceberg.
 You’ve twisted the steering wheel as far as you can, but the ship only turns so fast.

 So, turning our attention to what the future holds, what should these companies do?
 (Hint: here are a few ideas)